operand/agency/README.md

 # Hypothetical Examples

-The following examples are not implemented, but are presented as additional ideas for integrations that `everything` could support.
+The following examples are not implemented, but are presented as additional ideas for integrations that `agency` could support.

 ```python
 Space([